 We are driven by a sense of urgency and responsibility to prepare the next generation of leaders to collaborate productively and confidently across difference, translate cutting-edge scholarly research into practical solutions, and challenge organizations to engineer more inclusive workplace cultures.

-- Enable scholars to translate their research into practical solutions with measurable outcomes
+- Enables scholars to translate their research into practical solutions with measurable outcomes

-- Cultivate leaders by identifying the training needed to envision, create, and sustain more inclusive organizations
+- Cultivates leaders by identifying the training needed to envision, create, and sustain more inclusive organizations

-- Incubate innovations in pedagogy that can be adapted for application in organizations
+- Incubates innovations in pedagogy that can be adapted for application in organizations

-- Challenge organizations to have new conversations about inclusion and apply rigorous assessment methodologies to better understand what works and what doesn’t
+- Partners with organizations to apply rigorous assessment methodologies to better understand what works and what doesn’t

 ILR WIDE has been made possible by a generous donation from Tim '82 and Robin Wentworth.